dgrnbrg/spiral/README.md

 Spiral comes with adapters for Jetty 7 and http-kit, so that you don't even need to change your server code.
 Just use `to-jetty` or `to-httpkit` to mount an async handler onto your existing routing hierarchy.

-### core.async based API

-Spiral uses a standard pattern in core.async, in which the response channel is tied to the request map.
-This way, it's easy to write sophisticated pipelines that route and process the request according to whatever rules are necessary for the job.

 ### Ports of many Ring middleware